austencloud/cirque-aflame/MULTI_REPO_SETUP.md

 ### Step 1: Create Individual Repositories on GitHub

 Create two new empty repositories:
-1. `cirque-app` - For the main SaaS application
+1. `ringmaster` - For the main SaaS application
 2. `cirque-website` - For the marketing website

 **Important**: